 Another important aspect to consider, you should also ensure that no other EV users can easily charge another car on your costs.
 This can be ensured by a registration system at the charging station.
 This system can be a key, an RFID chip or a charging card.
 The system just ensures that the owner of the charging station decides, who is allowed or not to charge an EV at the charging station.

 When selecting your future charging station, you need to consider the vehicle you want to charge.
 This doesn’t only include the vehicle you already have but also vehicles you might want to charge in the future.
 Not all EVs can be charged with the same charging power.
-As seen above, when selecting your charging station, you should consider if you want to choose a charging power that fits the maximum charging power of your actual EV or if you’re considering to buy a new EV in a near future, that might have a higher maximum charging power.
+As seen above, when selecting your charging station, you should consider if you want to choose a charging power that fits the maximum charging power of your actual EV or if you’re considering buying a new EV in a near future, that might have a higher maximum charging power.

 How to install an EV charging station in your home?